![]() |

 | Life-sized statues of both Lincoln and Stephen A. Douglas (by noted sculptor, Lily Tolpo) depicting their debate at Freeport, Illinois on August 27, 1858. |

-There’s no marble here, no mythmaking—just a man figuring out how to dismantle his debate adversary, Stephen Douglas with logic, contempt, and deadpan humor.
-This is the Lincoln who jokes that trying to reason with his adversary is like 'preaching Christianity to a grizzly bear.'
+There’s no marble here, no mythmaking—just a man figuring out how to dismantle his debate adversary, Stephen Douglas, with logic, contempt, and deadpan humor.
+This is the Lincoln who jokes that trying to reason with his adversary is like “preaching Christianity to a grizzly bear.”
 These are sentences sharper than knives, written by a man who is clearly done playing games.

 Read on and enjoy the view from Lincoln’s back room on the eve of the 1858 debates.

-From “Fragment: Notes for Speeches,” c.
+All of the following quotes are from “Fragment: Notes for Speeches,” c.
 Aug.
 21, 1858 (Collected Works, Vol. II, pp. 547–553).

 ____________